tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 ## Variables

 __Note__: You must set up your environment variables correctly for this all to work.
-Collection variables will be calculated between requests and used in susbsequent requests.
-The naming convention used int he collection is to prefix with an underscore for collection variables.
+Collection variables will be calculated between requests and used in subsequent  requests.
+The naming convention used in the collection is to prefix with an underscore for collection variables.

 ### Environment variables can be used to provide comma delimited values for these values